 The best thing about number rocks is that you can do them yourself.
 Below you will find everything you need to know to make your own set of number rocks for the kids.

-How to Make DIY Number Rocks
+🖌️ How To Make DIY Number Rocks

-To begin, you will need to collect your rocks!
+- Step 1: To begin, you will need to collect your rocks!
 You will need 30 for this project to have the numbers 1-10 in dots, numbers and number words.
+Wash the rocks and let them dry.
+Kids love to help with this!
+So, get them involved!
+Once the rocks are dry, paint them white.
+This is optional, but it makes a HUGE difference in making the colors nice and bright.

-Paint the rocks in your choice of colors.
+- Step 2: Paint the rocks in your choice of colors.
 I painted mine in a rainbow of colors, but if you want you can make all the 1’s the same color, 2’s the same color and so on.

-Let dry.
+- Step 3: Let dry.
 I painted 2 coats on mine.

-Once the rocks are dry, use a Sharpie to draw on the numbers.
+- Step 4: Once the rocks are dry, use a Sharpie to draw on the numbers.

-Seal with a thin layer of Mod Podge.
+- Step 5: Seal with a thin layer of Mod Podge.
 This will keep the paint from chipping and help to protect through lots of play!
 Plus, it gives them a nice shiny look!

-Let dry.
+- Step 6: Let dry.
 Your rocks are ready to play!

-Make a Bag for Your DIY Number Rocks
+🖌️ How To Make a Bag for Your DIY Number Rocks

 Follow the steps below to make a bag to keep your DIY number rocks in.

-- Starting inside the bag, just underneath the drawstring area that you stitched, stitch around the sides and bottom of the bag leaving the top open.
+- Step 9: Starting inside the bag, just underneath the drawstring area that you stitched, stitch around the sides and bottom of the bag leaving the top open.
 I did a blanket stitch, but you can use any stitch!

-- Add your rocks inside.
+- Step 10: Add your rocks inside.

 Please pin this fantastic painted rocks craft.
 Pinning supports my blog and allows me to share more fantastic posts.